 Golf Lessons and Camps for Kids

-Beginners will want to start at the First Tee of the Coachella Valley in Palm Desert for introductory golf lessons as well as an on-site driving range and 9-hole par-3 course.
-Additionally, kids 15 and younger at Marriott Shadow Ridge can enjoy a free lesson at Marriott Golf Academy, when accompanied by a full-paying adult.
-In summer, sign up for 5-day golf camps at PGA Jr. Camp at Mission Hills Country Club for kids aged 7 to 13.
+Beginners will want to start at the First Tee of the Coachella Valley in Palm Desert.
+Introductory golf lessons are available as well as an on-site driving range and 9-hole par-3 course.

 Marriott Shadow Ridge putting green (Photo credit: Marriott)